LoganThatcher/LoganThatcher.github.io/RoboRevolution.md

 ![Image of Map and Editor](https://loganthatcher.com/images/RoboRev/mapEditorAndOverhead.png)

-  The map editor allowed a pixel map (shown in the lower half of the image above) to be imported to the game.
+  The map editor allows a pixel map (shown in the lower half of the image above) to be imported to the game.
-  It processes the image and turned it into the result seen in the top half of the image above.
+  It processes the image and turns it into the result seen in the top half of the image above.

 ## Tutorial